alexieg/JavaPurchasingSite/readme.txt

 Imported Controller, GetMapping, Autowired, and Application Context, lines 3-6 Created mapping for the about page to be used with the About Us button, lines 10-15

+Part E

+Modified BootStrapData by adding a sample inventory of five parts and five products that will remain 5 by default based on the count of outsourced part repository and product repository, lines 42-87 and lines 98-108